afunnydev/tinysociety/content/categories/tiny-houses/_index.md

 ---
-title: Kinzi Plans Blog | Tiny Houses
+title: Tiny House Society Blog | Tiny Homes
 description: >-
-  Kinzi Plans is dedicated to offer the best tiny house plans.
-You might want to build your own or you might want to have the council of an expert: Kinzi Plans offers both!
+  Tiny House Society is dedicated to offer the best tiny house content and plans.
+You might want to build your tiny house or simply know the legislation.
+We got you covered!
 image: /img/tiny-house-3.jpg
-titre: What Are Tiny Houses?
+titre: Tiny Houses, Everything There Is To Know
 draft: false
 noindex: false
 ---